djpri/chord-sandbox/README.md

 ## Features

 - Visual playback of **chords, scales and arpeggios**
+- Two options for displaying the piano keyboard - one using CSS and one using HTML canvas
 - Connectivity to a **Midi controller** for playing notes on the online keyboard (on Chrome browser)
 - **Automatic chord detection** when selecting multiple notes at once
 - Save selected chords using **chord pads**.
 Can be played using assignable keyboard shortcuts (in settings menu)